Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/a14975ec-0749-4dba-8121-a629c0038056)

-### Step 4: Setting up Organizational Units(OU), Groups and Users in Active directory
+### Step 4:Creating Organizational Units (OUs)" and "Creating Groups and Users

 From the Start menu, navigate to Windows Administrative Tools and select Active Directory Users and Computers.

-The window that opens will display your domain name (e.g., IT.local) in the left pane.
+The window that opens will display your domain name (e.g., IT.local) and its Organizational Units (OU) in the left pane.

 ![Image](https://github.com/user-attachments/assets/82f3430f-f736-4b85-98c5-aa3d9e2a9513)